Homeowner shoots, kills man forcing his way into home

 No charges have been filed.

-Authorities have not released any names and the investigation is ongoing.
+Authorities have not released the name of the homeowner and the investigation is ongoing.

 Copyright © 2019 The Washington Times, LLC.